jadecobra/python_tdd_exercises/source/truth_table_01.rst

   import unittest
   import truth_table

-the terminal updates to show a :doc:`ModuleNotFoundError`
+the terminal shows a :doc:`ModuleNotFoundError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^